People with autism spectrum disorder were traditionally viewed as having low intelligence based on their verbal communication skills.

 - Uneven language development, for instance, having an extensive vocabulary only within a specific area of interest

 - Limited nonverbal conversation skills, such as the inability to use gestures and facial expressions.

-However, many high functioning autistic people have a rich vocabulary and can talk about specific subjects in great detail, even though they may still experience problems with verbal intonation and the rhythm of words and sentences.
-Regardless of their level of functioning, these difficulties may significantly affect their ability to interact with others.
+However, many autistic people have a rich vocabulary and can talk about specific subjects in great detail, even though they may still experience problems with verbal intonation and the rhythm of words and sentences.

 One of the main defining characteristics of autism spectrum disorder is social dysfunction.
 People with autism often show little interest in the world around them and have a limited understanding of other people’s feelings and ideas.